Speykious/read-last-lines-ts/README.md

 const buffer = readLastLines("path/to/file", 10)
 console.log(buffer.toString("utf8"))

+// Optional bufferLength argument const buffer = readLastLines("path/to/file", 10, 50)

 // Or:
 const lines = readLastLinesEnc("utf8")("path/to/file", 10)
 console.log(lines)
 ```
-You can code in JavaScript or in TypeScript, whatever is in your best interest.
+You can code in JavaScript, TypeScript, CoffeeScript, whatever is in your best interest.

 ## Miscellaneous
-This `read-last-lines-ts` package is always at least
+The `read-last-lines-ts` package is very often
-**6 times faster** than the `read-last-lines` package,
+**1000s of times faster** than the `read-last-lines` package,
-as those speed tests indicate:
+as these speed tests indicate:

 [![Test screenshot](resources/screenshot-test.png)](resources/screenshot-test.png)